• Skip to primary navigation

 Set Interface in Java

-Set Interface in Java: The Java Collections Framework is a fundamental and essential framework, and without any understanding of those concepts, no one can do better programming.
+Set Interface in Java: The Java Collections Framework is fundamental and essential, and without any understanding of those concepts, no one can do better programming.
 That’s why any strong Java developer should know like the back of their hand.
-In this post, we are going to learn one more interface of the collection framework, which is the Set interface.
+In this post, we will learn one more interface of the collection framework: the Set interface.

-The topics which are going to discuss on this post is:
+The topics that are going to be discussed in this post are:

 • Hierarchy of Set Interface